sodascience/metasyn/docs/source/usage/quick_start.rst

 	``Variable PassengerId seems unique, but not set to be unique.
 Set the variable to be either unique or not unique to remove this warning. warnings.warn(f"\nVariable {series.name} seems unique, but not set to be unique.\n"``

-Saving and Loading the MetaDataset
+Saving and Loading the MetaFrame
 ----------------------------------

-The MetaDataset can be saved to a .JSON file for future use.
+The MetaFrame can be saved to a .JSON file for future use.

 .. code-block:: python

-   metadataset.to_json("metadata.json")
+   mf.to_json("exported_metaframe.json")

 To load a saved MetaDataset, use the following code:

 .. code-block:: python

-   metadataset = ms.MetaDataset.from_json("metadata.json")
+   mf = MetaFrame.from_json("exported_metaframe.json")

 Synthesizing the Data
 ---------------------

-With the metadataset loaded, you can synthesize new data based on the original dataset.
-To do so, we simply call the :meth:`metasynth.dataset.MetaDataset.synthesize` function on the :obj:`MetaDataset<metasynth.dataset.MetaDataset>`, and pass in the number of rows we'd like to generate as a parameter.
+With the :obj:`MetaFrame <metasynth.dataset.MetaFrame>` loaded, you can synthesize new data.
+To do so, we simply call the :meth:`metasynth.dataset.MetaFrame.synthesize` function on the :obj:`MetaFrame<metasynth.dataset.MetaFrame>`, and pass in the number of rows we'd like to generate as a parameter.
 Let's generate five rows of synthetic data.

 .. code-block:: python

-   synthetic_data = metadata.synthesize(5)
+   synthetic_data = mf.synthesize(5)

 Conclusion